piwvh/php-eureka/README.md

 ## Installation
-You can install this package easily using [Composer](https://getcomposer.org/ ):
+You can install this package using [Composer](https://getcomposer.org/ ):

 `composer require "piwvh/php-eureka"`